 This document, QCMR-1, highlights the high-quality products and performance standards required for all geophysical surveys including analog detection methods, digital geophysical mapping (DGM), and AGC.
 Detailed and documented QC/QA procedures are required for each of these geophysical technologies and should be expected in all MR projects, regardless of the selected technology.
+A companion on-demand training video is available that provides an approximately 30-minute overview of key concepts from this guidance document.
 This document includes information on related guidance, recent programs, and programs under development, including:

 - Overall Munitions Response Quality Assurance Project Plan (MR-QAPP), a template under development by the Intergovernmental Data Quality Task Force (IDQTF)

 - Advanced Geophysical Classification for Munitions Response Quality Assurance Project Plan (AGC-QAPP) template

 - DOD Advanced Geophysical Classification Accreditation Program (DAGCAP)